YongminYoo/Spell_Checker_KorVer/README.md

 # Result </br>
 Our method showed an F1 score of 93.6%. </br>
+Future studies </br>
-Future studies 1) How to deal with actual words that are not in the dictionary?
-2) How to overcome RNN series long term dependency error?
+1) How to deal with actual words that are not in the dictionary?</br>
+2) How to overcome RNN series long term dependency error?</br>
 3) When using Edit distance, what is the most optimized ED number?